Collaborate • Design • Inspire • Repeat

 August 2020 - June 2022

-ABET Accredited Mechanical Engineering Bachelors in Science program at Washington State University's Bremerton Campus.
+Mechanical Engineering Bachelors of Science program at Washington State University's Bremerton Campus.
 More information about this program can be found at:

 Associate in Science